Foundation plants

 Xanthorrhorea australis - Grass Tree

 We planted 11 advanced Xanthorrhorea australis, but unfortunately two of these were stolen after three years.
-The remainder have bloomed on and off, and look iconic all year round.
+The remainder have grown to twice their original height, bloomed on and off, and look iconic all year round.

 Performing an inventory on your foundation plants is a valuable exercise, as I find that I have forgotten how hard it was to get these plants established and how useful they are in the garden.
 I do tend to take them for granted and move on in the garden to more delicate plants, but without their shelter and backbone the garden would be poor indeed.